Rostaen/goblin-slayer-ttrpg/README.md

 - [ ] Regulate items with an "equipped" button to determine misc. modifiers
 - [x] Create new actor for Fate Points usage and table
 - [ ] Add equip checkbox to gear and update code accordingly
+- [x] Fix health bars so they show up on character tokens
+- [ ] Combat Updates
+  - [ ] Add damage button to "to hit" rolls
+  - [ ] Update target tracking
+  - [ ] Add effectiness score bonus damage to player rolls
+  - [ ] Add button to apply damage to target

 ### Skill Implementation Tracking